 Upper and Lower Benefield is situated in East Northamptonshire, along the A427 in between Corby and Oundle.

 Benefield Parish Council consists of 7 elected members who represent both Upper and Lower Benefield.
 The Parish Council Meetings are held approximately every 6 weeks in the Village Hall, Brigstock Road, Lower Benefield.
-The Draft Minutes for the Parish Council Meeting held on Monday 24th February 2020 are now available.

 There is a growing Cricket Club, the Cricket Pavilion has been extended, which is situated in Upper Benefield.